Farmers complain about flooded fields due to incessant rain

 "The solidarity among farmers is enormous.
 Everyone is helping everyone," emphasized the Lower Saxony Farmers' Association.
 Only a few stables with dairy cows had to be evacuated.
 However, accommodating them was a particular challenge, as replacement stables also had to have the necessary milking technology.
 It was a stressful situation for the farmers who were particularly affected.

 Bremen farmer Carsten Schnakenberg has also been fighting tirelessly against the floods since Christmas.
-"You can't really get down, even when you go to bed," said the farmer from the district of Timmersloh.
+"You can't really get down, even when you go to bed," said the farmer from the district of Timmersloh on Tuesday.
 However, the solidarity among the affected farmers is enormous.

+Press release from the Lower Saxony Ministry of Agriculture dated 29.12. on the effects of the floods on agriculture

 Read also: